A solitary dirtbird in pajamas,

 To inch along to grace together.

 Arnold Johnston lives in Kalamazoo and South Haven, Michigan.
 His poetry, fiction, non-fiction, and translations have appeared widely in literary journals and anthologies.
 His books include the following: poetry chapbooks Sonnets: Signs and Portents and What the Earth Taught Us; and The Witching Voice: A Novel from the Life of Robert Burns.
-A full-length poetry collection, Where We're Going, Where We've Been, is forthcoming from FutureCycle Press; and a novel, Swept Away, will appear soon from Caffeinated Press.
+His new collection, Where We're Going, Where We've Been, is available from FutureCycle Press; and a novel, Swept Away, will appear soon from Caffeinated Press.
 Arnie recommends the Children's Craniofacial Association.